VictorLoureiro/MathsAgainstTheCOVID19/README.md

 In 1927, W. O. Kermack and A.G.
 McKendrick created the model SIR based on three kinds of populations: Susceptible, Infected and Recovered.
 In this case, we will use the extension called SIRS due to the fact that a COVID-19 'recovered' person is able to get infected again.

+Aiming to achieve the results, two well-founded assumptions have been needed to impose: a lethality of 4% like the worst case in Wuhan and a Susceptible Population of the 5% after the quarantine statement.
+These parameters can be easily modified on the models.

 Data sources:

 - Spanish Ministry of Health https://covid19.isciii.es/